-- It is important that, before starting work on any equipment, you read the "Safety Rules" on page 70. - Pole-mount remote units:
+- It is important that before you start work on any equipment, you read the "Safety Rules" on page 77. - Pole-mount Remote Units:

-Warning: Hot surface

-The heat sink could reach dangerous temperatures.
-Do not touch!
-Contact with the heat sink surface may cause burns.
+Warning: Do not touch the surface.
+Contact with the surface may cause burns.
 Allow the surface to cool before servicing.

-12.5 - Règles de sécurité
+13.5 - Règles de Sécurité